mbawa1139/ETL-Project/README.md

 # ETL- Project
-using using CVS files from https://www.kaggle.com/silicon99/dft-accident-data, we plan to combine 3 data sources referring to Car Accidents, Car Accident Casualties and Vehicles involved in the Accidents.
+Using CVS files from https://www.kaggle.com/silicon99/dft-accident-data, we plan to combine 3 data sources referring to Car Accidents, Car Accident Casualties and Vehicles involved in the Accidents.
 After collecting these datapoint and filtering by vehicle type,